 The procurement process is a method where people get goods or services.
 It takes into account the requisition of an order to approve an invoice.
 Procurement and Purchasing are a little bit different from each other.
 Procurement means the activities that involve obtaining goods.
 It is unique in operation structure.

-The procurement management contains 3 Ps.
+Overall procurement process contains 3 Ps.
 Those are-

-Paper: It is the paperwork process and involves the flow of the procurement process.
+3. Paper: It is the paperwork process and involves the flow of the procurement processes.
 All details are kept secured for reference on paper.